Table of Contents

 The Kiva team reserves the right to remove posts and messages at our sole discretion.
 Frequent guideline violations may also lead to the loss of posting privileges.
 If you have any questions, concerns or grievances related to these guidelines, please write to our team at firstname.lastname@example.org.

 For wider discussions about Kiva Zip not specific to a particular loan, please follow this link to find our lending team message board.
-There, you can interact with staff to provide feedback about the Kiva Zip and engage in discussions with other Kiva Zip lenders.
+There, you can interact with other lenders to feedback about Kiva Zip and engage in discussions with other Kiva Zip lenders.

 What do I do if I have forgotten my Kiva Zip password?